the bizarre, interesting,

 facts friday - enjoy a moment of calm - 24/7 kittencam

-About Me: Bethany, 22, San Diego CA. I like tea, a lot.
+About Me: Bethany, unicorn child of the 90's, San Diego CA. I like tea, a lot.
 Intellectual conversations, art & theatre.
 I have a facination with hands.

 Sometimes my fandoms show up to say hi, or invite themselves to stay the week, there is no inbetween.